jgorostegui/fitness-copilot/BLOG_POST.md

 What if you could snap a photo of your meal or workout and get instant, context-aware feedback?
 Not just "that's 500 calories" but "you've got 600 left for today, and your leg workout is still pending."

-The inspiration came from wanting to build something ambitious under hackathon constraints—something that stitches together incompatible systems and makes them cooperate.
-When you combine proper guardrails, spec-driven development, and tight steering docs, you can build things that would normally take weeks.
+The inspiration came from wanting to build something ambitious—something that stitches together incompatible systems and makes them cooperate.
+With proper guardrails, spec-driven development, and tight steering docs, this entire project was built in a day and a half.

 ## What it does